Gordon Murray (puppeteer): Early life and television career

-Murray was educated at Emanuel School, Battersea, London.
-Murray was always interested in puppets, as a child he made puppets and used to give little shows to friends and family at home.
-Speaking in 1999 he said, "I have been interested in puppets ever since I was a child.
+Murray was always interested in puppets, and as a child he created and performed shows to friends and family at home.
+Speaking in 1979 he said, "I have been interested in puppets ever since I was a child.
 My enthusiasm was greatly stimulated, I remember, by a visit to the Victoria Palace when I was about eight to see Delvain's Marionettes on the variety bill.
 Later, of course, I avidly read the Whanslaw books."
-On leaving school, he worked as a journalist and also joined the Territorial Army.
-He enlisted in the London Scottish Regiment in 1939 and was later commissioned into the Royal Corps of Signals.
-He saw action at the D-Day landings, landing on Gold Beach.